 This article was written in 2011 and remains one of our most popular posts.
-If you’re keen to learn more about HTML5, you may find this recent article on creating an HTML5 document editor of great interest.
+If you’re keen to learn more about HTML5, you might enjoy this course on how to Build Your First Website on our learning platform, Learnable.

 What follows is an excerpt from HTML5 & CSS3 for the Real World, by Alexis Goldstein, Louis Lazaris & Estelle Weyl.
 See more details below.

 As you learn HTML5 and add new techniques to your toolbox, you’re likely going to want to build yourself a blueprint, or boilerplate, from which you can begin all your HTML5-based projects.
 In fact, you’ve probably already done something similar for your existing XHTML or HTML 4.0 projects.

 We encourage this, and you may also consider using one of the many online sources that provide a basic HTML5 starting point for you.

 In this project, however, we want to build our code from scratch and explain each piece as we go along.
 Of course, it would be impossible for even the most fantastical and unwieldy sample site we could dream up to include every new element or technique, so we’ll also explain some new features that don’t fit into the project.
 This way, you’ll be familiar with a wide set of options when deciding how to build your HTML5 and CSS3 websites and web apps, so you’ll be able to use this book as a quick reference for a number of techniques.

 Let’s start simple, with a bare-bones HTML5 page: